 Republican activist Shaun McCutcheon of Hoover, Ala. walks past the Capitol as he leaves the Supreme Court in Washington, Tuesday, Oct.
 8, 2013, after the court's hearing on campaign finance.
-The Supreme Court invalidated limits on contributions by the biggest individual donors to political campaigns.
-(AP Photo/Susan Walsh)
+The Supreme Court invalidated limits on contributions by the biggest individual donors to political campaigns, saying that the limits stifled political speech.
+(AP Photo/Susan Walsh, used with permission from the Associated Press)

 In McCutcheon v.
 FEC (572 U.S. 2014), a sharply divided (5-4) U.S. Supreme Court invalidated provisions of the Federal Election Campaign Act (FECA) and the Bipartisan Campaign Reform Act (BCRA) that imposed aggregate, or total, limits on contributions to political candidates and other contributions to party committees.
 The decision continued a trend of the Roberts Court of deregulating the area of campaign finance reform.